sbilge/nextflow-clinvap/docs/troubleshooting.md

 ## Input files not found

-If only no file, or only one input file is picked up then something is wrong with your input file declaration

-1. The path must be enclosed in quotes (`'` or `"`)
-2. The path must have at least one `*` wildcard character.

 If the pipeline can't find your files then you will get the following error
 ```
 ERROR ~ Cannot find any input files matching: *.vcf
 ```